ThousandBirdsInc/chidori/toolchain/chidori-core/examples/core8_prompt_code_generation_and_execution/core.md

 ---
 Generate a function that returns the Fibonacci sequence up to the nth number.
-The function should be named `fib_sequence` and should accept a single argument `n` which is the number of Fibonacci numbers to generate.
+The function should be named `fib_sequence` and should accept a single argument `n` which is the amount of the Fibonacci sequence to generate.
 ```